France

 The evening of the Jubilatio was filled with Le Spectacle: Le Livre des Justes (the Book of the Just), a play in the style of a medieval mystery, meant to be performed in a Cathedral to educate the faithful.
 Making use of scenes from the Book of Revelation and the Book of the Prophet Daniel, the play presents the universal struggle between good and evil.

 One of the main events of the Jubilatio Day was a Café of Interreligious Dialogue.
 The event was planned jointly by Catholics, Protestants, Muslims, and Jews.
-A plaza along the L'Ill river in the center of town was reserved for Sunday afternoon and tables and tents were set up.
-Each of the religions invited people to come to start the crowd and scheduled musicians to come and perform.

 On Sunday, April 2, we had a huge celebration for the youth of the entire region, "Jubilatio," a part of the celebration of the Holy Year and the World Youth Day in Rome in August.
-However, parts of the local Jubilatio were planned in conjunction with people of other faiths and supported by a governement grant.